Alexandra Day: Carl book series

 According to Day, the inspiration for Good Dog, Carl came from a trip to Zurich, Switzerland in 1983.
-Day and her husband saw in a bookshop window there a was looking an antique German picture sheet by the great German illustrator and pop-up artist, Lothar Meggndorfer, of a poodle playing with a baby who was supposed to be taking a nap.
+Day and her husband saw in a bookshop window an antique German picture sheet by the great German illustrator and pop-up artist, Lothar Meggndorfer, of a poodle playing with a baby who was supposed to be taking a nap.
 This image proved the inspiration for Good Dog, Carl.
 Day's own dog, a Rottweiler named Toby, was the model for the book's main character, and since then five other family Rottweilers have been models for the books.
 All of the dogs have had their own names: Arambarri, Zabala, Zubiaga, Zulaica and Abelard.
 Day's granddaughter, Madeleine was the inspiration and model for the baby in the original Carl book.

 Carl's Christmas was a New York Times bestseller.

 Beside the "Carl" series, Day created the Frank and Ernest series of books featuring a bear and an elephant who engage in the colorful language of diners, CBers and baseball.